karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ![xray-service](/img/xray-servicemap.png)

-In the ServiceMap we can toggle between showing the map with the AWS icons or the response times.
+In the ServiceMap we can toggle between showing the map with icons or response times.

 ![xray-service](/img/xray-servicemap-noicons.png)